A Simple Way to Prevent Trucking Accidents

 Changing to a pay-per-hour model would likely decrease accidents, and it would do much to eliminate the incentives to falsify hourly driving logs.
 Because the pay is tied to hourly work, the logs created for compliance with the regulations would be easy to match up with the driver's time sheets and pay.
 Any disparities between the two would be obvious, and would point to an employer who is clearly encouraging drivers to violate the system.

 Paying by the mile doesn't even really make sense.
 Depending on speed limits and delivery routes, two drivers who work the same number of hours can travel very different numbers of miles.
 Shouldn't the driver who is forced to maneuver his truck in a city location more frequently (more difficult to do with a big rig) be entitled to more money that a truck driver who leisurely cruises down the highway at 65 mph?

 To be sure, the pay-per-hour model might be a little more expensive for truck companies, and that expense gets passed onto consumers.
 But, trucking companies that use the pay-per-hour model report higher driver retention (a big deal when it costs upwards of $3,000 to recruit and train a new driver) and fewer accidents (which provide a clear cost-savings in terms on work hours, equipment repair and opportunity cost.)

 In 2009 there were 3,619 fatal crashes involving large trucks and buses, and 93,000 injuries involving large trucks and buses.
 The cost of these crashes totaled over $43 billion (FMCSA Commercial Motor Vehicle Facts.)

-If you've been injured in a Maryland, Virginia or D.C. truck accident, contact us at 1.888.213.8140, or online for a free consultation.
-We have experience in determining whether truck drivers and their companies violated federal and state rules which may have caused your accident.
+If you've been injured in a Maryland, Virginia or D.C. truck accident, contact a truck accident lawyer at (888) 213-8140, or online for a free consultation.
+Our injury attorneys have experience in determining whether truck drivers and their companies violated federal and state rules which may have caused your accident.